DiscontinuedUpdate: Nike Metcon 5

-- Protecting the mesh against abrasion is the 3D-printed haptic technology.
-It is comprised of tri-star rubberized shapes placed throughout the high-wear areas.
+- Enhanced upper protection.
+The mesh is protected by the 3D-printed haptic technology.
+It is comprised of rubberized tri-star shapes placed throughout the high-wear areas.

-- The embossed tri-stars are also found on the tongue of the trainer.
+- More tongue padding.
+The embossed tri-stars are also found on the tongue of the trainer.
 They are meant to add cushioning and buffer the tension of the laces on the instep.

-- The 4th Metcon features six pairs of eyelets, which is one pair more than in the previous shoe.
+- More eyelets.
+The 4th Metcon features six pairs of eyelets, which is one pair more than in the previous shoe.
 It allows for a more tuned-in fit.

-- The TPU heel clip found on both sides of the rearfoot has been shortened.
-This update helps to create a bit more minimal look without sacrificing heel stability.
+- Better heel clip design.
+The TPU heel clip has been shortened in the new iteration.
+It helps to create a bit more minimal look without sacrificing heel stability.

 A solid rubber lines the underside of the Nike Metcon 4.
 It is made to be durable and provide a stable base during intense workouts.
 The tri-star tread pattern delivers multi-directional traction and also enhances the grip on most surfaces.
 The forefoot area is sticky and helps during sled pushes.

 The textured material wraps the medial and lateral sides of the midfoot.
 This construction protects the mesh and delivers a grippy surface during rope climbs.
 The rubber compound also extends to the quarter, forming a heel clip that holds the back of the foot steady during side-to-side movements.

 The rubber protrudes slightly at the back of the shoe.
 The extension reduces drag when performing wall exercises such as wall walks and wall push-ups.